 This course approaches health care as much more than an individual- or local-level activity.
 Rather, it is embedded in a complex global system of health threats and responses.
 This arena, global public health, brings together scientific, economic, and political issues, and its outcomes affect billions of lives.
 We will discuss the historical development of the field, the state of public health around the world (including but not limited to the COVID-19 pandemic), and the prospects for addressing current and future health threats.
 Politics and advocacy movements surrounding public health will be a particular focus, as well as explorations of how COVID-19 is situated within broader debates in the field.
 Finally, this course is designed to be a college experience and will emphasize the critical analysis and other skills that are required for university-level work.

-This course is designed to introduce students to the role that intelligence plays in contemporary national security.
-The class will begin with a discussion of what security actually means, followed by an overview of the concept of national security and the different ways we protect the United States.
-The course will explore the nature of contemporary threats by focusing on what constitutes a threat in the first place and by discussing whether today's threats are different and more challenging than those of the past.
+This course is designed to introduce students to the role that intelligence plays in international security.
+The class will begin with exploring the relationship between intelligence and security, examining the different ways nations seek to protect themselves.
+The course will move on to assess the nature of contemporary threats by focusing on what constitutes a threat and by discussing whether today's threats are more challenging than those of the past.
 Finally, the class will investigate the tough choices policy-makers are forced to make on a daily basis.
 Threats, responses, and intelligence are rarely crystal-clear, necessitating a set of very high-stakes decisions by national leaders.
-The follow-up assignments will allow students to explore these issues in greater depth in written format.
-Students will finish the course with a deeper appreciation for the nuances of security studies, threat assessment, and intelligence practice.
+The follow-up assignments will allow students to explore these issues in greater depth.
+Students will finish the course with a deeper appreciation for the nuances of security studies, threat assessment, and intelligence analysis.

 The course will seek answers to some of the most pressing questions facing today's world.
 For example, what are the main challenges international businesses face when navigating the increasing patterns of global interdependence and trade?
 How are goods, people and ideas moving around the world in new ways?
 If globalization goes beyond our borders, it underscores the fact that problems such as financial crises, conflicts, and environmental concerns are now experienced on a global scale, affecting countries, businesses and communities.
 The recent pandemic illustrates how important it is to understand the link between public health and economic activity.
 This class will be interdisciplinary in nature in order to reflect the challenges international businesses and entrepreneurs face in today's globalized world.
 This class will therefore examine the intersection of globalization, economic development, political science, the environment and gender issues.
 Through the use of videos, newspaper articles and other media tools, we will uncover what it means for businesses and individuals to be globally oriented in today's world.